 Resources: In addition to data sharing, research often depends on the availability and quality of research resources, such as access to scientific instruments and repositories of biospecimens.
-An important resource, paradoxically, is the identification and assessment of individuals who do not have the disorder, as a basis for comparison.
+An important resource, paradoxically, is the identification, assessment, and collection of biospecimens from people who do not have the disorder, as a basis for comparison.
 Such comparison groups serve a critical role in interpreting ASD research and findings.
 Moreover, human resources such as adequate numbers of well-trained researchers and administrators are vital to these efforts.
 This need cannot be understated.
+Attracting a cadre of rigorously trained researchers, including those outside the ASD research field, will foster innovative ideas and inter-disciplinary approaches.

 Public-Private Partnerships: A strength of current ASD research is the degree of private involvement and investment in research funding from advocacy groups and committed stakeholders.
 In addition, the amount of research dollars awarded by the U.S. government for ASD research has grown rapidly over the past ten years.
 There is currently a great willingness on the part of government agencies and private organizations to collaborate on the development and implementation of the Strategic Plan for ASD Research.
-In fact, the Strategic Plan is built on the premise that the public and private sectors will work collaboratively to better leverage resources to advance the research opportunities and objectives put forth in the plan.
+In fact, the Strategic Plan is built on the premise that the public and private sectors will work collaboratively to better leverage resources to advance the research opportunities and objectives put forth in the Plan.

-Community Engagement in ASD Research: Individuals with ASD, their families, their educators, and their care providers have vital roles to play in shaping, participating in, and disseminating research.
+Community Engagement in ASD Research: People with ASD, their families, their educators, their caregivers, and advocacy organizations have vital roles to play in shaping, participating in, and disseminating research.
 Their insights and perspectives are needed in order for interventions and services to be developed that will have maximal impact and have the strongest evidence and means for real-world uptake and utilization.
+Strategies are needed to gain and use the first-hand experience of people with ASD, their families, and caregivers.